 Splinter / Sub-challenge 3, Atmosphere – sea ice – ocean interactions: towards enhanced use and assimilation of EO data for improving Earth system models and models for regional and local short-term forecasts

-Chairs:
+Chairs: Einar Orn Olason (NERSC), Laurent Bertino (NERSC)

 Topic: Modelling and forecasting of sea ice and ocean dynamics and conditions are based on (assimilation of) EO-observations.
 For climate research this is on hemispherical to regional scales, for operational ice services (ice charting for safety of marine operations) on regional to local scales.